 Q: When should I use standard deviation error bars instead of standard error error bars?
 A: Use standard deviation error bars when you want to show the variability within the sample data.
 Use standard error error bars when you want to make inferences about the population mean.

 Q: How do I handle negative values when creating standard deviation error bars?
 A: Standard deviation is always a non-negative value.
-If you encounter negative values in your data, ensure that you are using the correct formula and that your data is properly formatted.
+If you encounter negative values in your data, make sure you are using the correct formula and that your data is properly formatted.
 If you are displaying data that can have negative values, such as changes from a baseline, the error bars will still represent the magnitude of the standard deviation around the mean.

 Conclusion

 Creating a graph with standard deviation in Excel is a powerful way to visualize data variability and enhance the clarity of your presentations.
-By understanding the concept of standard deviation, properly calculating it in Excel, and effectively incorporating error bars into your graphs, you can provide a more complete and informative picture of your data.
+Still, by understanding the concept of standard deviation, properly calculating it in Excel, and effectively incorporating error bars into your graphs, you can provide a more complete and informative picture of your data.
 This enables you and your audience to draw more accurate conclusions and make more informed decisions.